RNC rakes in a record $20.8M for June amid sky-high Q2 numbers

 "As voters continue to show their support for President Trump and Republican candidates, we are investing in our permanent field program and enhancing our state-of-the-art data and voter technology so that we are in prime position for Republican victories in 2020.”

 Since McDaniel started as chairwoman at the beginning of 2017, she's raised more than $400 million.
-By comparison, the Democratic National Committee (DNC) took in $212 million during the same time period (Tom Perez was elected chairman at the end of February 2017).
+By comparison, the Democratic National Committee (DNC) took in $212 million during the same time period.

-McDaniel's figures were also substantially higher than the $268.7 million that the RNC saw during a similar period (Jan.
-2001 to June 2003) before former President George W. Bush's re-election.

 Heading into the 2020 election, the RNC already amassed $97.1 million for the cycle and had $43.5 million in total cash on hand in June.
 The party's second quarter saw $123.7 million in combined cash on hand.